bgruening/galaxytools/README.md

 Running the tests
 ====================

-First, install Planemo at the root directory
+First, install Planemo.
+Run the commands at the root directory.
 ```
 python3 -m venv planemo
 . planemo/bin/activate